QALabsRepos/principles/README.md

-# principles
+# python.basic.principles
-labs for code principles
+This repo contains bsic labs for principles of python